Royal Berkshire Hospital: History

 The Royal Berkshire Hospital was opened in 1839 on the London Road on land donated by Henry Addington, 1st Viscount Sidmouth, a local resident and former Prime Minister.
 The hospital was built by local architect and builder Henry Briant, who won the design competition.
 King William IV took a keen interest in the hospital before it was built; and as a consequence, his arms appear on the central pediment, although he died before the hospital opened.
 The first patron of the hospital was William's niece and successor, Queen Victoria.

 In the 1860s, the original building was extended with east and west wings designed by Joseph Morris.
 In the 1880s, a new chapel was added to the rear of the main block, together with long side wings.
 Both chapel and side wings were also designed by Morris.

+Picture tiles, designed by Alfred Drury, were installed in 1912 in the King Edward VII children's ward.
+The almost six foot high tiles were threatened with removal in 1996.
+As at 2026 they are still in place in the King Edward Ward which is used for chemotherapy treatment.

 In 1993, the Royal Berkshire and Battle Hospitals NHS Trust was formed, to manage both the Royal Berkshire Hospital and Battle Hospital, the town's other general hospital.
 On 24 February 2006, Queen Elizabeth II, accompanied by The Duke of Edinburgh, opened the new buildings of the Royal Berkshire Hospital.
 This was to celebrate the completion of an eight-year project to move the Battle Hospital services onto the Royal Berkshire Hospital site.
 In August of the same year, the trust became an NHS Foundation Trust under the name of Royal Berkshire NHS Foundation Trust, reflecting both its new status and the closure of Battle Hospital.